MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

    Select Launch Instance to open the browser in Visual Studio Code
 :::image-end:::

 Use the Developer Tools extension in VS Code to inspect an HTML Element in Microsoft Edge.
-For example, select **Success!** In the browser and notice that the Elements tool opens with the HTML highlighted.
+For example, select **Success!** in the browser and notice that the Elements tool opens with the HTML highlighted.

 :::image type="complex" source="./media/edge-devtools-for-vscode-elements.png" alt-text="Elements tool open with HTML highlighted" lightbox="./media/edge-devtools-for-vscode-elements.png":::
    Elements tools open with HTML highlighted